 Visit the local museums

-The Museo de Arqueologia de Alta Montana (MAAM) is the most interesting in town.
-The highlight of this anthropology museum dedicated to the Andean culture and where you’ll find plenty of Inca artifacts are the mummies of three Inca children that were found by scientists in 1999 in the summit of Llullaillaco Volcano, at 6,700 meters (21,981 FEET) above sea level and well buried in the snow.
+The highlight of this anthropology museum is the mummies of three Inca children that were found by scientists in 1999 at the summit of Llullaillaco Volcano, at 6,700 meters (21,981 feet) above sea level and well buried in the snow.
 It is believed that they had been drugged and then used as human sacrifices to the gods around 1490.

-Another interesting museum is located in the Cabildo, the City Hall in Plaza 9 de Julio.
-The museum has an exhibit of documents and various artifacts about the role of Salta in Argentina’s independence.
-If you don’t want to visit the museum, make sure to at least peep in to admire the building, a beautiful example of colonial architecture, with a nice central courtyard and colorful plants.
+If you don’t want to visit the museum, make sure to at least peep in to admire the building, a beautiful example of colonial architecture with a nice central courtyard and colorful plants.

-Finally, the Museo Pajcha Arte Etnico is a very interesting place to admire pre-Colombian art and Andean culture.
-It’s a bit out of the center of town – keep in mind it is a private collection with limited access hours.
-Should you visit, chances are you’ll get the owner and curator to guide you around, making the visit all the more interesting.
+It’s a bit out of the center of town—keep in mind it is a private collection with limited access hours.
+If you visit, chances are you’ll get the owner and curator to guide you around, making the visit all the more interesting.

 Enjoy the view from Cerro San Bernardo

-One of the nicest things to do in Salta is going all the way to Cerro San Bernardo to take in the incredible views.
-There is a funicular that goes all the way to the top – it’s located at about 1 km (less than a mile) from Plaza 9 de Julio.
+There is a funicular (cable car) that goes all the way to the top—it’s located about 1 km (less than a mile) from Plaza 9 de Julio.
 You can also walk the stairs.
-Make sure to go on a sunny day for a fantastic experience, or at sunset.
-There are various food vendors at the top, and you can even get a beer and explore the small market.
+Make sure to go on a sunny day for a fantastic experience or at sunset.

 Ride the Tren a las Nubes

 Train travel isn’t exactly a thing in Argentina.
-The distances are too long and it’s difficult to do maintenance work on the rails.
+The distances are too long, and it’s difficult to do maintenance work on the rails.
 There are a few places in the country where trains are used for tourist purposes.
 One is Tierra del Fuego, the other is near Salta and that’s the Tren a las Nubes.

-The Tren a las Nubes (Train to the Clouds) runs from April to December.
-It is honestly quite expensive but the views along the ride absolutely fantastic.
-It goes into the Lerma Valley all the way to the Quebrada del Toro, through San Antonio de los Cobres, known for being one of the highest villages in Argentina.
+The train goes into the Lerma Valley all the way to the Quebrada del Toro, through San Antonio de los Cobres, known for being one of the highest villages in Argentina.
 It then goes along La Polvorilla Viaduct, at 4,220 meters (13,845 feet) above sea level.

 The tour normally departs very early from Salta and returns quite late.
-Make sure to triple check if the train is actually going, as at times you’ll end up sitting on a bus for a big part of the ride.
+Make sure to triple-check if the train is actually going, as, at times, you’ll end up sitting on a bus for a big part of the ride.

 Explore the Quebrada de Humahuaca